Karin Kraml

 Karin Kraml (née Müller; born 15 December 1961) is an Austrian journalist and politician.
-She was Member of the European Parliament from 2004 until 2009.
+She was a member of the European Parliament from 2004 until 2009.
 At the time, her surname was Resetarits.

 Early and personal life

 Kraml was born in Vienna.
 From 1978 to 1979 she participated in AFS youth exchange and attended senior high school in Huntington on Long Island, Suffolk County, New York for one year.
 In 1980 she finished grammar school in Austria with honors.

 Kraml was married to Peter Resetarits, prominent ORF host and brother of singer Willi Resetarits and actor Lukas Resetarits.
 She has five children.
 In 2010 she married producer Martin Kraml.

 Journalistic career

 She started her journalistic career at the Austrian Broadcasting Corporation (ORF) as editor in the culture department, and became host of the news show Zeit im Bild and the culture show Treffpunkt Kultur.
 From 2003 to 2004 she worked as host of a daily radio talk show for the commercial Austrian radio station Krone Hitradio.

 Her 2002 book entitled Ja, ich koche gerne!
 (Yes, I like to cook!) contains a number of recipes, and with 20 short stories on her life and family turns out to be a rather autobiographical work.